If

 They are the end result of a student's journey through a class.

 But they are more than just a mark on a report card.
-Grades
+Grades are

-are the liaison between schools and the American public.
-Grades
+the liaison between schools and the American public.
+Grades are

-walls assume we are doing our job inside the walls.
+assume we are doing our job inside the walls.

 I

-contend that the subjectiveness of our grading system though
+contend that the subjectiveness of our grading system though is

-valid and reliable predictors of learning and ability.
-And the
+predictors of learning and ability.
+And the dark secret we educators

-dark secret we educators never talk about is that they really
+never talk about is that they really are neither reliable nor valid.

-our educational grading system to the American public?
+Would anyone like to defend our educational grading system to the

 Validity